andresgutgon/community-maps-builde/README.md

 ```
 The flag `--experimental-json-modules` is important.
 Allow us to import JSON files in Node.
 Is experimental so maybe broke in the future.
 With these 2 scripts you should be able to have two demo maps in this project:
 1. One category.
 A map with only one category.
-Most common use case I guess.
+Most common use case I guess
 2. Multiple categories.
 Just in case a community needs to show different kind of places.

 ### RESOURCES